smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/overview.md

 they can also comprise all or part of the command that is executed.

-Regardless of the purpose of the dynamic variable, the value inserted to replace the LSAM\'s dynamic variable can be either a fixed value that is stored in the dynamic variables master file record or it can be a value produced by a user-defined program that has been registered in the dynamic variable\'s master record.
-When the fixed value approach is used, that fixed value may actually be updated at any time by the LSAM\'s SETDYNVAR or SETCAPVAR commands.
+Regardless of the purpose of the dynamic variable, the value inserted to replace the LSAM's dynamic variable can be either a fixed value that is stored in the dynamic variables master file record or it can be a value produced by a user-defined program that has been registered in the dynamic variable's master record.
+When the fixed value approach is used, that fixed value may actually be updated at any time by the LSAM's SETDYNVAR or SETCAPVAR commands.
 These commands present some interesting possibilities.

 It is possible, for example, to use a separately scheduled OpCon job or